Pompeo ends 4th N. Korea trip, says progress made with Kim

 He offered no details and upon landing in South Korea briefed White House national security adviser John Bolton and chief of staff John Kelly on his trip, officials said.
-Pompeo, on the third stop of a four-leg trip that began in Japan and will end in China, was then to meet South Korea's President Moon Jae-in and foreign minister.
+Pompeo, on the third stop of a four-leg trip that began in Japan and will end in China, was then to meet South Korea's President Moon Jae-in.

-In Pyongyang, Pompeo and Kim met for about 3 1/2 hours, first in a business session and then in a 90-minute luncheon that the North Korean leader hosted at a state guesthouse, according to the pool report of the lone U.S. journalist allowed to accompany the secretary on his trip.
+In Pyongyang, Pompeo and Kim met for about three-and-a-half hours, first in a business session and then in a 90-minute luncheon that the North Korean leader hosted at a state guesthouse, according to the pool report of the lone U.S. journalist allowed to accompany the secretary on his trip.

-"It's a very nice day that promises a good future for both countries," Kim told Pompeo through a translator as they sat down for the meal.
+POMPEO SAYS EX-SECRETARY OF STATE JOHN KERRY NOT HELPING AMERICA BY MEETING WITH IRANIAN OFFICIALS

-"Yeah, so we had a great, great visit this morning," Pompeo replied.
+"Yeah, so we had a great, great visit this morning," Pompeo told Kim.
 "Thank you for hosting, President Trump sends his regards.
 And we had a very successful morning so thank you and I am looking forward to our time here at lunch as well."

-Pompeo had planned to meet with Kim on the trip — his third to Pyongyang as secretary of state — but North Korean officials said Kim's participation in the lunch had not been expected.
-Kim had not met with Pompeo on his last visit and Trump abruptly canceled his top diplomat's plans to travel to North Korea last month, citing a lack of progress in the negotiations
+Pompeo had planned to meet with Kim on the trip, but North Korean officials said Kim's participation in the lunch had not been expected.
+Kim had not met with Pompeo on his last visit.

 One U.S. official who accompanied Pompeo said Sunday's meeting was "better than the last time," but added that "it's going to be a long haul."
 The official was not authorized to discuss the negotiations publicly and spoke on condition of anonymity.